-(rhymes with "tow bay rah" or "go play ma")
+(rhymes with "tow bay rah" "oh pay blah" or "go play ma")

 About the Cloaca

-The cloaca is at the end of a bird's digestive tract, where both feces and urine will accumulate.
+The cloaca is at the end of a bird's digestive tract, where both feces and urine accumulate after a bird eats.
 Depending on the bird, these wastes may be stored in different chambers of the cloaca, generally with solid material stored in the innermost chamber as nutrient absorption continues.
 Liquid and solid waste is mixed together and expelled simultaneously after a bird's digestion is complete.

 Reproduction is more complicated, but both male and female birds have a cloaca.
 When birds are ready to mate, the male stores healthy, active sperm in his cloaca.
 As a bird gets ready to mate, hormonal changes cause the cloaca to swell and protrude slightly from the body.
 Mating only takes a few seconds for birds, when two birds position themselves so their cloacas can touch.
 During that brief touch, an act that is often called a "cloacal kiss," the sperm is transferred from the male's cloaca to the female's cloaca.
 In one mating, birds may exchange several of these "kisses" over a short time period.
 The sperm is then stored in the female's reproductive system until it fertilizes an egg, generally in the oviduct after passing from the female's cloaca and through her vagina.
 Some female birds may store sperm for several days or weeks before eggs are fertilized.
 After fertilization, the albumen and shell parts of the egg are deposited, and the egg is passed down through the vagina and out the cloaca as it is laid.

 In addition to birds, amphibians, reptiles, sharks, and rays have a cloaca, the same type of common opening for the digestive, excretory, and reproductive systems.

 Bird Identification With the Cloaca

 In rare instances, injury or infection may cause the cloaca to swell and be more visible.
 There are no distinct markings on the cloaca, however, and it cannot be used for basic bird identification.
-At times, a bird may have fecal matter dangling from its cloaca temporarily, but the bird will shake its rump and tail and otherwise dislodge any clinging material.
+At times, a bird may have fecal matter dangling from its cloaca temporarily, but the bird will shake its rump and tail to dislodge any clinging material.